AaronszXia/AaronszXia.github.io/_posts/core-samples/2011-12-29-jekyll-introduction.md

 # title: "Jekyll Introduction"
 # tagline: "Supporting tagline"
 category : lessons
-tags : [intro, beginner, jekyll, tutorial]
+tags : [转载, intro, beginner, jekyll, tutorial]
 ---

 This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.